Presentations for Globular Operads: Introduction

 \subsection{Organisation of this paper}

 In Section \ref{free higher cat monad section} we describe the free strict higher category monads used to define globular operads, which are covered in detail in Section \ref{globop section}.
 In Section \ref{algebras section} we define the category of algebras for a globular operad, and highlight the similarites between these algebras and higher categories.
-In Section \ref{contractibility section} we discuss contractiblity, and show that contractable globular operads are precisely those operads whose algebras satisfy the required properties of composition and coherence for higher categories.
+In Section \ref{contractibility section} we discuss contractiblity, and show that contractible globular operads are precisely those operads whose algebras satisfy the required properties of composition and coherence for higher categories.
 Presentations are defined in Section \ref{presenations section}, followed by an example of a presentation for the globular operad for strict 2-categories.
-As this definition is lengthy and somewhat technical in nature, some of the details have been left to Appendix \ref{appendix1}.
 In Section \ref{weak unbiased section} we construct presentations for the globular operads for weak unbiased higher categories, which are used in Section \ref{glob ops for higher cats section} to identify precisely when a globular operad is equivalent to some theory of higher category.
-The final section is devoted to constructing presentations for the globular operads for several key theories of $n$-category for $n \leqslant 4$; Section \ref{weaksection} covers fully weak 4-categories, and Sections \ref{weak unit section} and \ref{weak interchange section} cover $n$-categories with weak units in low dimensions and $n$-categories with weak interchange laws, respectively.
+The final section is devoted to constructing presentations for the globular operads for several key theories of $n$-category for $n \leqslant 4$; Section \ref{weaksection} covers fully weak 4-categories, and Section \ref{semi-strict section} covers $n$-categories with weak units in low dimensions and $n$-categories with weak interchange laws, respectively.